 You don’t have to meet the depths of grief unaccompanied.

 I’m a bereavement counselor, spiritual director, interfaith minister and massage therapist.
 I earned an MA in East-West Psychology from the California Institute of Integral Studies, where my studies focused on transpersonal psychology and embodied spirituality.
 I completed Interfaith Studies at the Chaplaincy Institute, where I later served as Adjunct Faculty in the Spiritual Direction Training Program.
+My background includes Group Facilitation Training with Northwest Soul Quest and M.E.T.A./ Hakomi Comprehensive Training.
 For more than 15 years I’ve provided deep listening through touch, spiritual care and bereavement support in hospital, hospice and private practice settings.
+I use she/her/hers pronouns.

 I safely guide individuals in the expression of their most tender emotions.
 I invite others into the heart of their grief experience, and hold the torch as they courageously journey to the center and cross the threshold into a new reality.